hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

   }
 ```

-Finishing the function by inserting the following lengthy switch block just after that if block.
+Finish the function by inserting the following lengthy switch block just _after_ that `if` block:

 ```go
   // Make the main case distinction: implementing